metauni/metauni.github.io/index.md

 We meet once a week for seminars.
 To join enter the [metauni Hub](https://www.roblox.com/games/8165000775/metauni-Hub) and click the "Join now" button on the What's On board.

 **Dwarf block**: Times are given on Thursday AEDT, the beginning of the block is: 9pm Wednesday UTC, 8am Thursday AEDT, 10pm Wednesday Paris, 9pm Wednesday London, 4pm Wednesday New York, 5am Thursday 南京.
+Names in itatlics are the co-organisers of the seminar.

 * **Foundations 8:00-9:00** (*Billy Price, Will Troiani*): the nature of mathematical objects, logic, Gödel's theorems
 * **Tea break 9:00-9:30**
 * **Euclid 9:30-10:00** (*Ken Chan, Dan Murfet*): Euclid's Elements on virtual blackboards.
-* **Singular Learning Theory 10:00-11:00** (*Edmund Lau, Liam Carroll, Ken Chan*): Singularities are knowledge.
+* **Singular Learning Theory 10:00-11:00** (*Edmund Lau, Dan Murfet*): Singularities are knowledge.
 * **Tea break 11:00-11:30**
-* **SLT supplemental 11:30-12:00** (*Edmund Lau, Liam Carroll, Ken Chan*).
+* **SLT supplemental 11:30-12:00**: Mathematical background for the main seminar.
 * **Code 12:00-1:00**: livestreaming the construction of metauni (in the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
 * **Tea break 1:00-1:30**
 * **#metauni-dev 1:30-2:30**: development meeting (in the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
 * **Disruption 2:30-3:00** (*Adam Dorr*): towards a science of technological disruption.

 **Elf block**: Times are given on Thursday AEDT, the beginning of the block is: 10am Thursday UTC, 9pm Thursday AEDT, 11am Thursday Paris, 10am Thursday London, 5am Thursday New York, 6pm Thursday 南京.
+Names in itatlics are the co-organisers of the seminar.

 * **Landau-Ginzburg 21:00-22:00** (*Rohan Hitchcock, Will Troiani, Dan Murfet*): on matrix factorisations and the bicategory of Landau-Ginzburg models.
 * **Cryptography 22:00-23:00**: (*Eleanor McMurtry*) on [universal composability](https://en.wikipedia.org/wiki/Universal_composability).